Cerebral fat embolism

 Cerebral manifestations of fat embolism syndrome can be highly variable and non-specific: the symptoms spectrum includes headache, lethargy, irritability, delirium, stupor, convulsions, or coma.
 Most cases can occur as subclinical events.
 Concurrent pulmonary or cutaneous features may aid in diagnosis.

 The CT brain can be normal in most cases 8.
-The may be evidence of diffuse oedema with scattered low-attenuating areas and haemorrhage in some situations.
+The may be evidence of diffuse edema with scattered low-attenuating areas and hemorrhage in some situations.

 - T2: may show multiple non-confluent areas of high signal intensity